riccardoAlbertoni/LUSTRE-DCAT2/README.md

 # LUSTRE-DCAT2
-The experimantal description of LusTRE (http://linkeddata.ge.imati.cnr.it) according to DCAT2.
+The experimental description of LusTRE (http://linkeddata.ge.imati.cnr.it) according to DCAT2.